Skip to main content

 Relays are servers that temporarily route encrypted traffic until a direct, P2P connection is feasible.
 Once this direct path is set up, the relay server steps back, and the data flows directly between devices.
 This approach allows Iroh to maintain a secure, low-latency connection, even in challenging network situations.
 There are situations where a direct connection can’t be established, and in those cases traffic falls back to running through the relay.
 Relay servers do not have access to the data being transmitted, as it’s encrypted end-to-end.
 Relays serve two roles in iroh:

-1. Holepunching assistance.
+1. NAT Traversal.
 When two endpoints first connect, they exchange network information through the relay to attempt a direct P2P connection.

 2. Encrypted traffic fallback.
 If a direct connection can’t be established (due to strict NATs, firewalls, or other network conditions), traffic flows through the relay instead.

 Once a direct path is established, the relay steps back and data flows peer-to-peer.
-Relay servers cannot read any of the traffic they handle — it’s encrypted end-to-end.
-In practice, roughly 9 out of 10 networking conditions allow a direct connection. iroh’s holepunching implementation is deterministic: if it works between two devices once, it will continue to work as long as their networking setup stays stable.
+Relay servers cannot read any of the traffic they handle; it’s encrypted end-to-end.
+In practice, roughly 9 out of 10 networking conditions allow a direct connection. iroh’s NAT traversal implementation is deterministic: if it works between two devices once, it will continue to work as long as their networking setup stays stable.

 Deploy your own relay